 Under harsh sentencing guidelines, such as ‘three-strikes and you’re out,’ a high proportion of young black and Hispanic men are imprisoned for life as a result of a history of untreated addiction and several prior drug-related offenses.
 This situation is leaving states to absorb the staggering cost of not only constructing additional prisons to accommodate the growing number of prisoners who will never be released, but also warehousing them into old age.

 So, with history indicating that the challenges leading a person to prison – such as drug addition, alcoholism, untreated mental illnesses, and a lack of employment opportunities – are actually made worse by incarceration, prison time contributes not only to further financial desperation, but also a loss of family and social ties.4

-Race and Drug Abuse Statistics
+Race and Ethnicity Factors Show Up in Drug Abuse Statistics

 - Those reporting two or more races: 14.7 percent

 - Native Americans and Native Alaskans: 9.5 percent

 - Native Hawaiians and Pacific Islanders: 7.3 percent